 - When our own anger results in breach of relationship, then, a guilt-feeling comes in our mind which affects us physically and mentally.
 We consider ourselves responsible for any adverse consequence of not controlling our anger when it was hugely needed.

-- If we want to live a guilt-free feeling, it dawns when we weather all storms remaining calm and tackle anger on our own terms rather than somebody dictating terms and conditions.
+- If we want to live a guilt-free feeling, it happens when we weather all storms and remaining calm and tackle anger on our own terms rather than somebody dictating terms and conditions.

 - When in anger, we are not able to put in our best at our workplace, thereby, losing respect amongst our colleagues and superiors besides it adversely impacts our further growth in our career progression.

-Conclusively, we should be mindful that anything which spurs us to anger, avoidance or to keep-on-hold rather than to be reactive is the panacea.
-This act of ours will save us of many a future blushes and adverse repercussions.
+Conclusively, we should always be aware that anything which makes us angry, avoidance or to keep-on-hold rather than being reactive is the way out.
+This act of ours will save us of many a future blushes